elvappdev/chatgpt-desktop-app/README.txt

 - config.json — will be auto-created after first run
 - README.txt — this file

-Note: This build requires the actual ChatGPT.exe to be generated via PyInstaller
+Note: This build requires the actual ChatGPT.exe to be generated via PyInstaller.